 - Avoid driving into the wood more deeply on one side than on another, pausing regularly to inspect progress.

-Chisels aren’t renowned for their finesse, so you may wish to invest in some fine sandpaper to smooth off any imperfections they leave behind.
+Chisels aren’t renowned for their finesse, so you may wish to invest in fine sandpaper to smooth off any imperfections they leave behind.

 With four different methods to consider, knowing how to cut a hole in wood involves more than simply donning goggles and breaking out a pencil.